-Rapti Zone, Rukum and Rolpa districts.
-Taka-Shera is center.
+Karnali zone: Dolpa district; Rapti zone: Rolpa and Rolpa districts, Taka-Shera is center.

-Lukumel, Mahatale, Maikoti, Takale, Thabangi, Wale.
-Greatest similarities between Eastern [kif] and Western Parbate [kjl].
+Takale, Maikoti, Mahatale, Lukumel, Wale, Thabangi.
+Reportedly greatest similarities between Eastern [kif] and Western Parbate [kjl].
 Parbate, Sheshi, and Gamale groups are all inherently unintelligible.
 Position of Mahatale and Miruli within the Kham linguistic group is undecided.
 Lexical similarity: 71% with Gamale Kham [kgj] and Eastern Parbate [kif]; 58% with Bhujel Kham, 51% with Sheshi [kip].
-25% with Magar and Gurung, slightly below 25% with the Tibetan group, 15% with the Rai and Limbu groups.
+25% with Magar and Gurung [gvr], slightly below 25% with the Tibetan group, 15% with the Rai and Limbu groups.

 Vigorous in the villages in Rukum.
-Used as L2 in Kham area.
 Home, friends, religion, work.
 All ages.
-Speakers use Nepali [npi] only when outside their homeland.
-Young men are most proficient, older adult women the least.
-Most can discuss common topics in Nepali.
+Also use Nepali [npi], only when outside their homeland; young men are most proficient, older adult women least proficient in it, and most can discuss common topics in the language.

 Different from the Khams of eastern Tibet as spoken by the Khampa.
 Previously migrated in summer to the foot of glaciers on west end of Dhaulagiri massif, and in winter to Rolpa District southern hills.
-Traditional religion, Hindu, Christian.
+Traditional religion, Buddhist.